corybrunson/bitriad/README.md

 ## Tools

 The folder "R" contains implementations of several triadic analysis tools.
 In particular these include
-* twomode.triad.census, which conducts a motif survey of two-mode triads, understood to be triples of actor nodes and any events attended by at least two, and the results of which can be collapsed down to the incrementally more compact "uniformity", "cooperativity", and "simple" censuses; and
+* an.triad.census, which conducts a motif survey of affiliation network triads, understood to be triples of actor nodes and any events attended by at least two, and the results of which can be collapsed down to the incrementally more compact uniformity, structural, and simple censuses; and
-* twomode.transitivity, a shell for bipartite clustering coefficients that can be specialized to the ["opsahl"] [9], "exclusive", "injseq", and "inclusive" clustering coefficients.
-(The Watts-Strogatz clustering coefficient is already implemented in igraph as "transitivity".)
+* an.transitivity, a shell for bipartite clustering coefficients that can be specialized to the [Opsahl] [9], exclusive, and several other clustering coefficients, including a shortcut to the Watts-Strogatz clustering coefficient of the projection onto actors.

 [9]: http://toreopsahl.com/2011/12/21/article-triadic-closure-in-two-mode-networks-redefining-the-global-and-local-clustering-coefficients/
 [10]: http://www.nature.com/nature/journal/v393/n6684/abs/393440a0.html